KopanevPavel/kopanevpavel/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on neural rendering
+- 🔭 I’m currently working on the 3D computer vision field and neural rendering in particular
 - 📫 How to reach me:
   -  Telegram: @kopanev
   -  Email: kopanev-pavel-spb@yandex.ru